Elmore Leonard coined the phrase 'microwave writing'. What he meant by it you can see in his novels. Here's what I take it to mean.

 "I can't leave New York.
 They'd know.
 They'd find me."

 "There, that's the Paradise Hilton," she said, turning to him, and was struck again that he was with her.
-It was a miracle, a dream that wasn't ending.

 That's the way you'd expect a story to cook in an oven: slowly, with lots of unnecessary steam and heat, all its juice drying up, making it dull, dull, dull.